john-hawkins/texturizer/README.md

 literacy             0:00:00.488886
 ```

-As you can see the part of speech (POS) features are the most time
+As you can see the part of speech (POS) features and word embeddings
-consuming to generate.
+are the most time consuming to generate.
+This is because they are both
+using the SpacY package to process the text block.

 It is worth avoiding them on very large datasets.

 Alternatively, you can invoke the directory as a package: